tenpy/tenpy/doc/contributing.rst

 and enjoy this and other documentation beautifully rendered, with cross links, math formulas and even a search function.
 Other output formats are available as other make targets, e.g., ``make latexpdf``.
+If you changed the file strucuture of tenpy, run ``make src2rst`` in the ``doc/`` folder to update the documentation index for the reference.

 .. note ::